oracle-livelabs/sprints/analytics/sprint-oac-creating-custom-map-layers/sprint-create-map-layers.md

     ![Expand image backgrounds](images/expand-image-backgrounds.png)

 4. Select **Add Image** at the bottom and import the your image.
-Give your image background a descriptive name and press **save**, in this workshop we will use the name 'Supermarket floor plan.'
+Give your image background a descriptive name and press **Save**, in this workshop we will use the name 'Supermarket floor plan.'

     ![Add your image](images/add-image.png)
     ![Create your image background](images/import-image.png)